Folkestone Groomers Directory

 Doodles and High-Maintenance Coats: Cockapoos and similar doodle breeds should be booked every 4–6 weeks, with many groomers recommending the 4-week schedule for active dogs to prevent matting.
 [6][7]

 Rationale: These coats grow continuously and mat easily, particularly when exposed to moisture.
+If your dog is already matted, consult our de-matting vs shaving guide to understand your options before the appointment.
 Regular trimming and professional grooming keep coats manageable, especially since they mat more easily when wet.
 Trimming the coat slightly shorter during the harshest months makes it easier to maintain between appointments and reduces the burden of daily brushing.

 Long-Haired/Single-Coated Breeds (Yorkshire Terriers, Shih Tzus, Cocker Spaniels)